Winston-Salem State looks ahead after loss in NCAA Tournament

 “I just don’t have a comment on Jon, and I won't have a comment in the future,” Hill said about Hicklin, who has exhausted his eligibility and is one of three seniors who won’t be back next season.

-The good news for Hill and his two assistant coaches, Ricky Wilson and Lance Beckwith, is all five starters are expected back.
+The good news for Hill and assistant coaches Ricky Wilson and Lance Beckwith is that all five starters are expected back.
 Jaylon Gibson, the team’s top scorer and a 6-foot-10 transfer from N.C.
 State, was All-CIAA and he will return for his senior season.
 Jaylen Alston will also be back for his final season and Shaw will be a sophomore next year.

 Gibson battled a right-hand injury for most of the season but he still made All-CIAA and should be back at 100% by the fall.